8 engaging ways to experience NYC with kids

 Ditch the Empire State Building for the Edge

-I'll be honest, the Empire State Building may be a retro joy for adults, but the interminable (to a kid) museum exhibits and the often long lines are compounded when you finally get to the observation deck and find a wall blocking the view with metal caging above it.
+I'll be honest, the Empire State Building may be a joy for adults, but the interminable (to a kid) museum exhibits and the often long queues are compounded when you finally get to the observation deck and find a wall blocking the view with metal caging above it.

 Far better is the Edge.
 You zip up to the city's highest outdoor viewing deck with minimum fuss, and it's a stunner.
-The safe outdoor space is protected by tall glass walls so you can snap ace photos without worrying about your wee ones climbing up.
+The safe outdoor space is protected by tall glass walls so you can snap ace photos without worrying about your wee ones climbing up for a peek.

 You'll find cocktails too for stressed-out parents looking to relax.
 Teenagers accompanied by an adult can also hike up the stairs and hang suspended above Manhattan with a harness on with the City Climb option.

 No boastful friend will be able to outdo that with their holiday snaps and stories.
-Even if they don't climb, kids tend to be braver than parents stepping onto the glass floor area that peers right down vertiginously to street level.
+Even if they don't go for the City Climb, kids tend to be braver than parents, stepping onto the glass floor area that peers right down vertiginously to street level.

 Taste via TikTok

 Fair play to any parent who tries to resist a medium that so many kids now use as their main 'news' and information source.
-Why not actually embrace it in a safe way for a brilliantly unique TikTok-led foodie day?
+Why not actually embrace it in a safe way for a brilliant TikTok-led foodie day?

 I hadn't realised how much I needed cronuts in my life, but this vital sensation, a cross between a doughnut and a croissant, was ace straight from the original Dominique Ansel bakery.